 Estimated cost of books and supplies for full program is approximately \$730.
 This includes textbooks, work kits, and manikins.
 This price does not include the cost of shoes or uniforms.
-Students are required to wear black dress pants/black khakis, solid color tops, and black, closed-toe shoes.
-Students must wear a black stylist smock or vest.
+Students are required to wear a solid black stylist smock or apron at all times in the classroom.
+Lab jacket must be worn during state board practices.
+Black scrub pants are to be worn with designated scrub top.
+Solid black or professional closed toe shoes must be worn.
 Attendance of one professional hair show each year with a nominal fee of approximately \$25 is required.